 Installation

 Unless you plan to install your water softener system yourself, you’ll need to factor in the cost of professional installation.
-Most homeowners pay anywhere from $150 to $1,000 in labor costs to have their water softeners installed.
+Most homeowners pay between $150 and $1,000 in labor costs to have their water softeners installed.

-The exact cost you’ll pay for your system installation will hinge on factors specific to you, including the complexity of the installation and the unit type.
+The exact cost of your system installation will depend on factors specific to you, including the complexity of the installation and the unit type.

 Location and Permits